 The NRS is an essential part of Australia’s pesticide and veterinary medicine residue management framework providing verification of good agricultural practice in support of chemical control-of-use legislation and guidelines.

-The macadamia residue monitoring program is a cooperative arrangement between the NRS, the Australian Macadamia Society and macadamia processing plants.
+The macadamia residue monitoring program is a cooperative arrangement between the National Residue Survey, the Australian Macadamia Society and macadamia processing plants.
 Since 1996, the program has been funded by the NRS component of the statutory levy on macadamia production.

-The program involves the testing of Australian macadamia for a range of chemical residues and environmental contaminants, which ensures the macadamia industry can meet quality assurance and certification requirements for domestic and international markets.
+The program involves the testing of Australian macadamia for a range of chemical residues and environmental contaminants, which ensures the macadamia industry can meet quality assurance and market access requirements for domestic and international markets.

-Macadamia samples are screened for a range of different insecticides, herbicides, fungicides and environmental contaminants, as outlined in Table 1.
+Macadamia samples are screened for a range of insecticides, herbicides, fungicides and environmental contaminants, as shown in Table 1.

 |Metals||Elements||arsenic, cadmium, copper, lead and mercury|

-The results over the past ten years, as provided in Table 2, highlight Australia’s excellent compliance status against Australian standards and help maintain the reputation and integrity of Australian macadamia nuts in international and domestic markets.
+A summary of Macadamia compliance with Australian standards over the past 10 years is provided in Table 2.
+The results highlight excellent compliance with Australian standards and demonstrate the strong commitment of the macadamia industry to good agricultural practices.
+The consistently excellent compliance rates help maintain the reputation and integrity of Australian macadamia nuts in international and domestic markets.

 |Years||Samples collected||Compliance rates (%)|